 - book, magazines, music (with headphones) which may help you settle (optional)

-- level 2, Department of Respiratory and Sleep Medicine, Monash Medical Centre, 246 Clayton Road, Clayton.
+- Level 2, Department of Respiratory and Sleep Medicine, Monash Medical Centre, 246 Clayton Road, Clayton.

-- continue past the sacred space
+- proceed past the convenience store and sacred space

-- one clinic each week is dedicated to auto-CPAP titration studies allowing patients to be studied over one week at home, detecting pressure requirements and assessing mask leak
+- One clinic each week is dedicated to auto-CPAP titration studies allowing patients to be studied over one week at home, detecting pressure requirements and assessing mask leak

 - To make an appointment call: 9594 2900